marcosbc/keystore/README.md

 # keystore
-## Development of a key-value database (includes client).
+### Development of a key-value database (includes client).
 Created for the Subject of Operating Systems.
-### Authors Marcos Bjorkelund and Adrian Marcelo Anillo
+##### Authors: Marcos Bjorkelund and Adrian Marcelo Anillo

 **NOTICE:**  THIS WAS CREATED FOR A SUBJECT IN UNIVERSITY OF SEVILLE'S HIGHER TECHNICAL SCHOOL OF ENGINEERING AS A COURSE PROJECT.
 PLEASE DO NOT DISTRIBUTE OR PUBLISH ANY MODIFICATION UNTIL IT GETS RELEASED PUBLICLY.

-==== DESCRIPTION ====
+### DESCRIPTION

 We have used a server-client model in which the server is constantly running, so we can use dynamic memory allocation (e.g. via `malloc` or `calloc`).
 The client does not write anything to memory, but reads the server's settings (this was done by demonstration, however we could have used macros (which we use in some forced cases for the client), which uses semaphores to read (the same as the server, to avoid any modification issue).

 We have two different modes of usage:
-- set: Creates the specified databases if non-existant, and stores the specified value inside them
+- `set`: Creates the specified databases if non-existant, and stores the specified value inside them
-- get: Searches the key in the specified databases, and returns the values found in each
+- `get`: Searches the key in the specified databases, and returns the values found in each

-==== TECHNIQUES USED ====
+### TECHNIQUES USED

 - Linked lists: To store data dynamically and with the fewer limits possible.